 Fundamentals of Soil Science

 To understand how and why different soils behave and perform differently.
-To apply understanding of soil processes to predict soil behavior and performance.
+To apply understanding of soil processes to predict soil behavior and performance that ensures sustainability and reduce environmental damage.

 Skills and knowledge to be acquired:

-To be able to make environmentally and economically sound soil management decisions.
-To be able to predict soil behavior and field preformance.
+To be able to make environmentally and economically sound sustainable soil management decisions.
+To be able to predict soil behavior and field performance.

 Computer skills to be acquired: